-REL 304 Johannine and Gnostic Christianities (Biblical Studies) (H)
+REL 304\\ Gospel and Letters of John (Biblical Studies) (H)

-A study of the social history and thought of the community of the "Beloved Disciple" through literary, rhetorical, and historical-critical examination of the Fourth Gospel and the Johannine epistles.
-Special focus will be given to comparison of this form of Christianity to other forms of early Judaism and Christianity, with particular attention to Gnosticism.
+A study of the social history and thought of the community of the "Beloved Disciple" through literary, rhetorical, and historicalcritical examination of the Fourth Gospel and the Johannine epistles.
+Special focus will be given to comparison of this form of Christianity to other forms of early Judaism and Christianity.

-+REL 305 The Book of Revelation (Biblical Studies) (H)
+REL 305\\ Apocalyptic Literature (Biblical Studies) (H)